example42/puppet-modules-nextgen/README.md

         git submodule sync

-You can test these modules on a safe environment using the {Example42 Puppet Playground}[https://github.com/example42/puppet-playground].
+You can test these modules on a safe environment using the [Example42 Puppet Playground](https://github.com/example42/puppet-playground).
 Check it out!

 ## FEATURES

 The main features of Example42 Puppet modules (second generation):

-* Coherent and standardized structure, logic and usage based on best practices
+* **Coherent** and standardized structure, logic and usage based on best practices

-* Cross OS support (main targets are Redhat and Ubuntu derivatives)
+* **Cross OS support** (main targets are Redhat and Ubuntu derivatives)

-* Use of parametrized classes and fully qualified variables for Puppet Telly compliance
+* Use of **parametrized classes** and fully qualified variables for Puppet 3 compliance

-* Full and coherent API exposure and classes introspection
+* **Full API exposure** and classes introspection

-* Separation between core module and user's customizations, no arbitrary logic enforced.
+* Separation between core module and user's customizations, **no arbitrary logic** enforced.

-* Optional Puppi support for application deployments and "Puppet knowledge to the CLI"
+* Optional **Puppi support** for application deployments and "Puppet knowledge to the CLI"

-* Optional automatic Monitoring support based on an extensible set of tools
+* Optional **automatic Monitoring** support based on an extensible set of tools

-* Optional automatic Firewalling support
+* Optional **automatic Firewalling** support

-* Decommissiong support: you can remove (almost) whatever you've added
+* **Decommissiong** support: you can remove (almost) whatever you've added

-* Complete documentation compliant with PuppetDoc
+* Complete documentation compliant with **PuppetDoc**

-* Integrated rspec-puppet tests.
-Code puppet-lint compliant (as much as possible)
+* Integrated **rspec-puppet** tests.
+Code **puppet-lint** compliant (as much as possible)

-* Based on common "foo" templates for easy scaffolding on the modules.
+* Based on common "foo" templates for **easy scaffolding** on the modules.

 ## DOCUMENTATION

-You can find more documentation in the {Example42-documentation}[https://github.com/example42/Example42-documentation] directory.
+You can find more documentation in the [Example42-documentation](https://github.com/example42/Example42-documentation) directory.

-Some Usage examples are in the {example42}[https://github.com/example42/example42] module.
+Some Usage examples are in the [example42](https://github.com/example42/example42) module.

-A presentation about the features of NextGen modules: {Puppet Modules: A Holistic approach}[http://www.slideshare.net/Alvagante/puppet-modules-a-holistic-approach-geneva].
+A presentation about the features of NextGen modules: [Puppet Modules: A Holistic approach](http://www.slideshare.net/Alvagante/puppet-modules-a-holistic-approach-geneva).

-An introductory Blog Post: {The next generation of Example42 Puppet modules}[http://example42.com/?q=NextGen].
+An introductory Blog Post: [The next generation of Example42 Puppet modules](http://example42.com/?q=NextGen).

 ## SPECIAL MODULES